Searching for an acceptable definition of what ‘strategy’ is is difficult nowadays, especially in an increasingly digital economy.

 Strategy, strategy, strategy.
-Everbody’s favorite business noun and adjective to frame narratives, there is no shortage of strategic planning sessions happening nowadays.
-But in many ways, the word has lost its meaning in the modern business world, as the banality of throwing it into conversations and emails serves mainly to feign competence – so what is strategy?
+Everybody’s favorite business noun and adjective to frame narratives, there is no shortage of strategic planning sessions happening nowadays.
+But in many ways, the word has lost its meaning in the modern business world – so what is strategy?

 (Arguably) The Top 3 Strategy Frameworks in the modern MBA context are: